Polyprax - Author of Humanity

 Polyprax - Definition

-A person who has and does many practices, habits, activities, or interests, possibly instead of focusing on having only one job or working for a living.
+A person who has and does many practices, habits, activities, or interests.

 polyprax